Oyekunle-Mark/blog/content/posts/linux-kernel-development-course-notes.md

 ## Building and installing the kernel

-Starting out with the distribution configuration file is the safest approach for the very first kernel install on any system
+Starting out with the distribution configuration file is the safest approach for the very first kernel install on any system:

 ```sh
 cp /boot/config-6.1.0-21-amd64 .config